 4 Chesapeake Bay Maritime Museum

 Meet real people of the Chesapeake who work on the water or depend upon the bay for their livelihood.
-Decoy carvers, crab pickers and boat builders are some of the locals who you can meet here.
+Decoy carvers, crab pickers and boat builders are some of the locals you can meet here.
 Watch the restoration of the bay’s traditional vessels in the museum’s working boatyard.
 Learn how people have depended upon the bay for centuries and continue this interaction through waterfowling, seafood harvesting, naval history, recreation and more.

 More about Chesapeake Bay Maritime Museum